John T. Hill: Professional work

 In more than twenty years of teaching, Hill continued to work as a photographer, taking pictures for numerous books, magazines, and corporate publications.
 As a designer, his work is diverse, ranging from US postage stamp design to exhibition installations.
-Within the last ten years he has focused primarily on books and exhibition designs, as well as writing.
+Within the last ten years he has focused primarily on books, exhibition design, and writing.

-Executor of Walker Evans' estate
+Executor of the Walker Evans estate

 Three years before his death, Walker Evans asked Hill to serve as executor of his estate.
-On Evans' death in 1975, Hill took as a goal the expanded reading of Evans' work.
-The most common perception was, at best, a bathetic record of the Great Depression in the rural South.
-For Hill and many others, Evans' work rose high above that limited appraisal to be examined as a more universal statement surpassing the specifics of that time and place.
-As executor, Hill produced four books for the Evans estate.
+On Evans's death in 1975, Hill took as a goal the expanded reading of Evans's work.
+At the time, Evans's work was commonly perceived as, at best, a bathetic record of the Great Depression in the rural South.
+For Hill and many others, however, Evans's work rose above that limited appraisal, and deserved to be more closely examined as a more universal statement transcending the specifics of time and place.
+As executor, Hill produced four books for the Evans Estate.
 Others followed, all with that same purpose.

-During and after his 19-year tenure as Evans' executor, Hill created many exhibitions of gelatin silver prints made from Evans' negatives.
-Within the last ten years, Hill has used the digital techniques of scanning, file adjustment, and digital printing to interpret Evans' images.
+During and after his 19-year tenure as Evans's executor, Hill created exhibitions of gelatin silver prints made from Evans's negatives.
+Within the last ten years, Hill has used digital techniques and printing to interpret Evans's images.
 These digital tools allow maintaining detailed information in both dark and light passages, in a manner not possible with gelatin silver printing.
-Hill has used these digital files to produce prints, exhibitions, and books that extend the appreciation of Evans' intricate and multi-layered work.
-These exhibitions have been shown in museums and galleries in France, Germany, Italy, Switzerland, Korea, New York City, and numerous other American institutions.
+Hill has used these digital techniques to produce prints, exhibitions, and books that extend the appreciation of Evans's intricate and multi-layered work.
+These exhibitions have been shown in museums and galleries in France, Germany, Italy, Switzerland, Korea, New York City,Vancouver, and numerous other institutions worldwide.

 With Hill's help, the Evans archive was acquired by the Metropolitan Museum of Art in 1994.
 There it has received appreciation for its intrinsic value as the work of one of America's seminal artists.
 Proper conservation and cataloging can only be realized by an institution with such perception, size, and depth.
 The major portion of that archive is now available for study online.

 Writings and Publications

 Hill has also produced books presenting the work of wide-ranging talents, including Walker Evans, W. Eugene Smith, Edward Weston, Erwin Hauer, and Peter Sekaer.

 In 2013 Hill designed the book Calder by Matter for Cahiers d'Art.
-It is Herbert Matter's intimate account of Calder's work and his family life for over thirty years.
+It is Herbert Matter's intimate account of Calder's work and his family life over thirty years.

-Books related to Walker Evans produced by J. Hill:
+Books related to Walker Evans produced by J.T.
+Hill: